 Background Information – Fleas and Ticks

-Both fleas and ticks fall into a public health category when it comes to pest control because they can transmit diseases and this type of service requires different licenses by the Colorado Department of Agriculture, which we have.
+Both fleas and ticks fall into a public health category when it comes to pest control because they can transmit diseases and this type of service requires different licenses from the Colorado Department of Agriculture, which we have.

 Treatments for Fleas and Ticks

 The NOCO Pest and Wildlife Control service will begin with proper identification and location of the harborage areas.
-These two pests can be difficult because the source of the infestation might not be on your property.
+These two pests can be difficult to spot because the source of the infestation might not be on your property.
 If your cats or dog have fleas, you need to take them to a vet for treatment.
 As for the house or business, fleas are most commonly found associated with an animal den.
-Location of this den is key to eradication of a flea infestation.
+The location of this den is key to the eradication of a flea infestation.
 This will include removal of the animal from the burrow, dust treatment with an insecticide and exclusion of the site to prevent future infestations.
-On the interior of the home, we will place insect monitors to monitor activity and perform a detailed crack and crevice throughout the area to prevent spread of the fleas.
+On the interior of the home, we will place insect monitors to monitor activity and perform a detailed crack and crevice throughout the area to prevent the spread of the fleas.
 The service comes with a follow-up visit in 10-14 days to check on activity and to re-treat if necessary.
-Ticks are even harder to treat because they are found in vegetation not in the home or business.
-Therefore, the best solution is habitat modification, including removal of brush piles, thinning of thick vegetation and mowing of high grasses, and weeds.
-In addition, an external insecticide can be applied on the perimeter of the home at the foundation and a mist blower can be used to treat the turf-grass and thick areas of vegetation.
+Ticks are even harder to treat because they are found in vegetation, not in the home or business.
+Therefore, the best solution is habitat modification, including removal of brush piles, thinning of thick vegetation, and mowing of high grasses, and weeds.
+In addition, an external insecticide can be applied on the perimeter of the home at the foundation, and a mist blower can be used to treat the turf-grass and thick areas of vegetation.
 Again, a follow-up is included in 10-14 days to check on activity levels and to re-treat if necessary.
 If you get a bite or have an embedded tick, you need to seek the advice of a medical professional.

 All flea services come with a 30-day guarantee unless noted otherwise by the service technician.
-Most infestations go away after treatment within 1-2 weeks assuming the dogs and cats have been treated by the vet and the animal burrows/dens have been eliminated and treated.
+Most infestations go away after treatment within 1-2 weeks, assuming the dogs and cats have been treated by the vet and the animal burrows/dens have been eliminated and treated.
 A behavioral change might need to take place and limit your pet’s ability to go around animal denning sites like prairie dog burrows.
 Tick services are a reduction type scenario and all we can do is discourage their activity.
-Plus, they are generally seasonal and behavioral changes might need to occur in addition.
-Understand that during the spring, ticks are present, so limit hiking off trails, and do not allow your dogs or other pets to do so without inspecting them before brining them back into the house.
+Plus, they are generally seasonal, and behavioral changes might need to occur in addition.
+Understand that during the spring, ticks are present, so limit hiking off trails, and do not allow your dogs or other pets to do so without inspecting them before bringing them back into the house.
 Use a repellent containing DEET when working or hiking outdoors to limit your exposure.